 There are also two slightly different models of the 3rd Generation Learning Thermostat; the Residential versions (T3007ES) and the Professional version (T3008US).
 The only difference between these models is the warranty and the installer.

 The Nest Residential model is installed by regular homeowners or occupants and comes with a 2-Year limited warranty.

 The Nest Professional model comes with no warranty and must be installed by a professional.
 Many times professionals will provide their own warranty, so this isn’t necessarily a strike against the product in any way.

 Nest Learning Thermostat (2nd Gen.)

-The 2nd Generation Nest Learning Thermostat has many of the same features as the 3rd generation but is also about $50 cheaper.
+The 2nd Generation Nest Learning Thermostat has many of the same features as the 3rd generation but is also less expensive.